PDomonkos/Deep_learning_4/README.md

 Get the data:

-First download the validation.zip from here https://www.figure-eight.com/dataset/open-images-annotated-with-bounding-boxes/.
-Then run the load_data.ipynb.
+First download the validation.zip from here https://www.figure-eight.com/dataset/open-images-annotated-with-bounding-boxes/, then run the load_data.ipynb.

 It will generate a folder structure with the images needed.

   0 => car